Turtlington/Group-Project-Business-plan/Financial.md

 |Investment | £0| NA |
 |Account balance |£47368.87|

-*Based on CPM of £0.85 to £5.00, Also Roler will have to achieve getting 10,000,000 views per year
+*Based on CPM of £0.85 to £5.00, Also Roler will have to achieve getting 10,000,000 views per year.
+The premium account sales is based on us making are target of around 2500 accounts purchase from are predicted 250,000 users.

 -	Cashflow